American Mahjong FAQ

 There's no official NMJL® time limit in casual play — but the general expectation is to keep a reasonable pace so everyone stays engaged.
 Most casual hands aim to finish in about 10–15 minutes.
 Tournament play is faster: tournaments typically target 4 hands per hour, which leaves only a few seconds per turn.
 Either way, taking a full minute to decide on a discard is considered poor etiquette.

-Per NMJL® Article 67: a Mahjong claim on a misnamed tile is valid, and the misnamer pays the winner the full amount all three losers would have paid combined.
-The other two players don't pay anything.
+Per NMJL® Article 67: a Mahjong claim on a misnamed tile is valid, and the misnamer alone pays the winner 4× the hand value.
+The other two players pay nothing.
 This is the most expensive mistake in the game.

 The official NMJL® rule covering misnamed discards.
-If a player calls Mahjong on a misnamed tile, the Mahjong is valid and the misnamer alone pays the winner the full amount all three losers would have paid combined.
+If a player calls Mahjong on a misnamed tile, the Mahjong is valid and the misnamer alone pays the winner 4× the hand value.
 The other two players pay nothing.

 Announcing a discarded tile by the wrong name.
-Covered by NMJL® Article 67 — if Mahjong is called on a misnamed tile, the misnamer alone pays the winner the full amount all three losers would have paid combined.
+Covered by NMJL® Article 67 — if Mahjong is called on a misnamed tile, the misnamer alone pays the winner 4× the hand value.
 If an exposure is called on a misnamed tile, the call is invalid (no penalty unless the claimer prematurely makes an incorrect exposure, which kills their hand).

 Official NMJL® rule: every discard must be announced out loud as it's placed.
 Other players need to hear the tile name in order to call it.